Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 The Pacific Ocean is gorgeous, but can also be slightly dangerous, especially if you’re visiting an unfamiliar place and don’t know the wave or current patterns.

 Some of the beaches, like Windansea, can have rough waves that crash onto the sand.
-If you are concerned about ocean safety, the safest option is to set up at La Jolla Shores, which is relatively calm and has lifeguards on duty.
+Concerned about ocean safety?
+The safest option is to set up at La Jolla Shores, which is La Jolla’s most popular beach.
+It’s relatively calm and has lifeguards on duty.

 Be Sure to Catch a Gorgeous Sunset